 Using a raised bed for growing vegetables allows you to control the soil quality and prevent it from becoming compacted.
 Vegetable roots can grow unimpeded.
-The beds do not have to be very high to benefit from being in a raised bed gardening.
-Even the 6 to 8 inches of these vegetable beds shared by Patrick on Flickr are enough to improve water drainage.
-This garden is also employing Mel Bartholomew's Square Foot Gardening technique, to make layout easier and amp up the harvest.Continue to 4 of 15 below.
+The beds do not have to be very high off the ground to benefit from being in a raised bed.
+Even 6 to 8 inches can be enough.Continue to 7 of 31 below.

 Hoop House Raised Bed